anthony-halim/dotfiles/README.md

 **Q: Why not use third-party keyboard managers?**

-> There are lots of third-party software that aids key swapping to an extensive degree of customisation (for example, [Karabiner](https://github.com/pqrs-org/Karabiner-Elements) for MacOS, [xcape](https://github.com/alols/xcape) for Linux).
+> There are lots of third-party softwares that aid key swapping to an extensive degree of customisation (for example, [Karabiner](https://github.com/pqrs-org/Karabiner-Elements) for MacOS, [xcape](https://github.com/alols/xcape) for Linux).
 However, you may not want (or be allowed) to install third-party software that customises close to the firmware level.
 >
 > Due to this, I opt to use built-in or officially supported by the OS, albeit it supports less extensive customisation.
 >